 METHOD:

-Just before serving, stir in chopped walnuts.
+Just before serving, stir in the chopped toasted walnuts.

 NOTE: Tapenade can be made 3 days ahead.
 Bring to room temperature before serving.